-Though the show was an instant hit for ABC, Boston’s local affiliate (WCVB-TV) refused to air the show due to the city’s controversial busing program which had caused protests and riots.
-They were concerned that the show would only make matters worse.
-However, since the show usually portrayed the Sweathogs antics as juvenile rather than destructive (they were patterned after the Marx Brothers after all), the show was brought to the Boston screens starting with the fifth episode.
+Though Welcome Back Kotter was an instant hit for ABC, Boston’s local affiliate (WCVB-TV) refused to air the show due to the city’s controversial busing program which had caused protests and riots.
+The network was concerned that the show would only make matters worse.
+However, since the show usually portrayed the Sweathogs’ antics as juvenile rather than destructive, the show was brought to the Boston TV screens starting with the fifth episode.

 In 1976, the show’s theme song, written and recorded by John Sebastian from The Lovin’ Spoonful, became a #1 hit.
-Lunchboxes were made and Mattel even created a set of Welcome Back Kotter action figures in 1977.
-However, the show’s ratings began to slip in third season.
-A female Sweathog, Angie Grabowski (Melonie Haller) was added to the cast and Kotter became the father of twin girls.
+Lunchboxes were made and Mattel even created a set of Welcome Back Kotter action figures.
+However, the show’s ratings began to slip in during the third season.
+To bolster ratings, Angie Grabowski (Melonie Haller) was added as the first female Sweathog.
+Kotter also became the father of twin girls.

 The radio and television broadcasting network, the National Broadcasting Company (NBC) was formed on this day in 1926.
 It is the oldest major broadcast network in the U. S and frequently referred as the “Peacock Network” due to its peacock logo, which originally became a symbol of NBC when it started broadcasting in color.
 The three-note chimes came about at a Georgia Tech football game of all places.
 Someone from the network heard the three notes asked for permission to use them for NBC.
 The chimes were heard for the first time in 1931 and became the first audio trademark.